MyParcelCOM/contao-lib/README.md

 e.g.

 1.)
-Fullfillment in process (Status if order details transfered) 2.)
-Order shipped (Status if tracking info get from MyParcel.com - Portal)
+"Fullfillment in process" (Status if order details transfered) 2.)
+"Order shipped" (Status if tracking info get from MyParcel.com - Portal)

 ##Backend-Modul: MyParcel.com API-Konfiguration
-Here you have to setup (fill in) your MyParcel.com API credentials which you have created at the MyParcel.com Portal under the menu section "API client".
+Here you have to setup (fill in) your MyParcel.com API credentials which you have created at the MyParcel.com Portal (https://app.myparcel.com/login) under the menu section "API client".
 Its located under the profil icon !

 The following setup data needed: